-Anyone following the autonomous vehicle revolution will no doubt be aware of LiDAR technology, the ubiquitous hardware used in autonomous vehicle R&D. While it is viewed by many as an essential part of developing driverless cars, the technology has been around since the 60s.
+Anyone following the autonomous vehicle revolution will no doubt be aware of LiDAR technology, the ubiquitous hardware used in autonomous vehicle R&D. While it is viewed by many as an essential part of developing driverless cars, 3D sensing technology has been around since the 60s.

 LiDAR (short for Light Detection and Ranging) units send out infrared light beams and interpret the signals that bounce back from nearby objects, forming a pixel-type view of the world known as a point cloud.
 The level of accuracy can vary from sensor to sensor depending on the power, configuration and resolution of the unit.